lasersquid/Sched1ProduceMoreMod/README.md

 # Sched1ProduceMoreMod

-Configure stack sizes, station speed, and station capacity, all in one mod.
-Now featuring configurable employee animation and walk speeds.
+Configure station speed, employee work animation speed, stack limits, and more.

 Compatible with IL2CPP and Mono versions (main and alternate branches) of Schedule I.